-Andrew Kuhry-Haeuser has worked for 13 years as a highly-effective teacher and tutor (both online and in person) for students of Latin, Ancient Greek, Algebra, Geometry, Calculus, Chemistry, Physics, Biology, Reading, Literature, US and World History, and SAT Prep.
+Andrew Kuhry-Haeuser has worked for 13 years as a highly-effective teacher and tutor for students of Latin, Ancient Greek, Algebra, Geometry, Calculus, Chemistry, Physics, Biology, Reading, Literature, US and World History, and SAT Prep.
 For the past seven years he has served as the Headmaster of the Carmenta School.
 Mr. Kuhry-Haeuser sees the Carmenta Latin School as an opportunity for students in all parts of the world to gain access to the highest-quality education in the Classics.

 Accreditation and Transfer Credit

 Yes.
 The Carmenta School is accredited by the Western Association of Schools and Colleges (WASC).
 Click here for more information on WASC.